 Cataloochee Valley is nestled among some of the most rugged mountains in the southeastern United States.
-Surrounded by 6000-foot peaks, this isolated valley was one of the largest and most prosperous settlements in what is now the Great Smoky Mountains National Park.
+Surrounded by 6000-foot peaks, this isolated valley was one of the largest and most prosperous settlements in what is now Great Smoky Mountains National Park.
 Some 1,200 people lived in this lovely mountain valley in 1910.
 Most made their living by farming, including commercial apple growing, but an early tourism industry developed in Cataloochee with some families boarding fishermen and other tourists who wished to vacation in the mountains.

 Things To Do In Cataloochee

-• Self-guiding Auto Tour
+Self-Guiding Auto Tour

-Getting To Cataloochee
+Getting to Cataloochee

 The entrance road to Cataloochee Valley is a winding, gravel road that has some steep drop offs with no guard rails.
 The road is narrow, so drivers may be required to stop or back up their vehicles to allow oncoming motorists to pass.
 Horse trailer traffic may be encountered on the road.
 Please use caution when driving on this road.

 Visit Great Smoky Mountains National Park's official online store for books, maps, and guides to the park.
-Operated by the nonprofit Great Smoky Mountains Association, proceeds generated by purchases at the store are donated to educational, scientific, and historical projects in the park.
+Operated by the nonprofit Smokies Life, proceeds generated by purchases at the store are donated to educational, scientific, and historical projects in the park.